BasilPanda/RoR2DronesInheritItems/DII/DII/README.md

 **v3.0.0**

-- Updated for the 1 Year Anniversary Patch.
+- Updated for the 1 Year Anniversary update.
 - Solus Probes from Empathy Cores can now inherit items (default to false)
 - Code refactoring due to ItemIndex/EquipmentIndex changes